reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ## How to Create Mocks with Mockito

 Until now, we have seen how to create fast and simple test cases.
 Now let's look at the different ways of creating mocks for our needs.
 Before we'll continue, we must understand what kind of test double Mockito creates.

-Mockito creates test doubles of type *mock* and adds extra spice from a *spy*.
-That allows us to verify, if a certain method was called after we executed our test case.
-In comparison with normal spies where we don't have to declare the behaviour, it is mandatory for a Mockito mock.
+Mockito creates test doubles of the type
+*mock*, but they have some features of a *spy*.
+These extra features allow us to verify if a certain method was called after we executed our test case.

 ### Creating Mocks with Plain Mockito